Nova Observing Program Coordinator

-To qualify for the AL's Nova Observing Program certifications, you need to be a member of the Astronomical League, either through an affiliated club or as a Member-at-Large, and complete these observing requirements:
+To qualify for the AL's Nova Observing Program certifications, you need to complete these observing requirements:

 - If using a CCD or imaging, follow the AAVSO procedures for submission.
 Photometry requires more expensive equipment and is more time consuming but can yield precision results that are not reachable by visual observers.
 See the "AAVSO Guide to CCD Photometry" for more details.

 - If an object you are observing does not appear in the AAVSO database, contact the Nova Observing Program Coordinator.